amritsingh183/amritsingh183.github.io/_posts/2025-01-01-rust-var-const-lifetimes.md

 In simple terms, **you can have many readers OR one writer, but never both simultaneously**.
 It prevents data races at compile time—a guarantee no other mainstream language without a garbage collector provides.

 Think of it like a shared document: either many people can read it (shared access) or one person can edit it (exclusive access), but you cannot have someone editing while others are reading.
-This rule is enforced by the borrow checker, which analyzes your code at compile time to guarantee no two parts of your program can modify the same data simultaneously.[^1]
+This rule is enforced by the borrow checker, which analyzes your code at compile time to guarantee no two parts of your program can modify the same data simultaneously.

 ### How This Guide Is Organized